 Coronavirus, also known as, COVID-19, is a novel respiratory pandemic that is infecting people around the world.
-As there is no vaccine as yet for Coronavirus, it thus is extremely dangerous.
-The best way so far as determined by the World Health Organization is to take precautions such as stay at home, social distance, and hand wash frequently.
+As there is no vaccine as yet for Coronavirus, it is hazardous.
+As determined by the World Health Organization, the best way so far is to take precautions such as stay at home, social distance, and hand wash frequently.

-While many people are taking these precautionary measures seriously, for the working class staying at home is perhaps not a practical option.
+While many people are taking these precautionary measures seriously, staying at home is perhaps not a practical option for the working class.
 This applies especially to those who can’t bring work to their homes and thus must go to work.

 The number of COVID-19 infected people and deaths has truly crippled the country’s economy, including the states of North Carolina and South Carolina.
 The increase in the death toll due to Coronavirus daily has raised concerns among workers across industries and left them in confusion, and South Carolina is no different.
 According to the latest statistics, the confirmed cases for COVID-19 in South Carolina totaled 5,253.